socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-15-composing-with-components.md

 Inside the child components, we simply utilize the data that has been passed in, without any further changes.

 Sometimes these are called 'dumb' components, because they just faithfully

+So now that we've written a few components, I want to take a few minutes to get conceptual on you and talk about components as a means of organizing user interfaces, because I think it's one thing that sometimes trips people up a little bit.

+-more here-

+In React, these functions are a bit more sophisticated, and we call them components.

+We'll use these functions, or components, to compose web pages.

+To do this well, we have to learn how to look at web content, and also coding, just a little bit differently -- we need to try to break down bigger tasks into smaller ones.

+[SC]

+heart image

+[VO]

+Rather than try to explain this in an abstract way, I want to give you a very concrete and visual example: this heart that we're trying to build.

+It's a shape that has a lot of meaning, for a lot of people.

+[SC]

+svg points

+[VO]

+And it's a shape that can get a little bit complicated to make.
+If we wanted to code it by hand using, say, SVG, we'd need a long list of points to make these arc shapes.

+[SC]
+two circles and a square heart
+[VO]

+Or, we can approach it from another perspective, breaking the shape down into it's constituent parts.
+As you can see here, a heart is, basically, a square and two circles combined.